StanfordSpezi/SpeziAccessGuard/README.md

 #### Access Code

 In the example below, we configure the [`AccessGuardModule`](https://swiftpackageindex.com/stanfordspezi/speziaccessguard/documentation/speziaccessguard/accessguardmodule) with one access guard that uses an access code and is identified by `ExampleIdentifier`.
 The `codeOptions` property defines the type of code used, which in this case is a 4-digit numeric code.
 The `timeout` property defines when the view should be locked based on the time the scene is not in the foreground, in seconds.

-(Note that the values shown in the example are the defaults for these options and will be applied if they are omitted.)

 ```swift
 import Spezi